 Table of Contents

 Amazon Redshift is a fully managed, petabyte-scale Data Warehouse that offers its services in the Cloud.
-It is part of a larger Cloud Computing platform offering by Amazon known as Amazon Web Services (AWS).
+It is part of a larger Cloud Computing platform offered by Amazon known as Amazon Web Services (AWS).
 Amazon Redshift allows you to access data using SQL commands and integrates with Business Intelligence (BI) tools.
 It helps you run complex queries of structured and semi-structured data using sophisticated query optimization and columnar storage through standard ODBC (Open Database Connectivity) and JDBC (Java Database Connectivity) connections.

 Amazon Redshift technology foundation is built on Massive Parallel Processing (MPP), and it handles large-scale data sets and migrations effectively as most results are returned in seconds.
 Amazon Redshift is easy to set up and can manage all the operating and scaling tasks effortlessly.
-The tasks of setting up may include the provision of capacity, monitoring and backing up clusters, applying patches and upgrades for you, depending on your needs.
+The tasks of setting up may include the provision of capacity, monitoring and backing up clusters and applying patches and upgrades for you, depending on your needs.